Ford Mondeo hatchback - Engines, drive & performance

 The Ford Mondeo is more relaxing and comfortable than the old car, but it’s not as much fun to drive

-The first thing we noticed in the new Ford Mondeo was how much more grown-up it felt compared to the old car.
+The first thing we noticed in the new Ford Mondeo was how much more sensible it felt compared to the old car.
 It's quieter and more comfortable, but has lost some of the qualities that made its predecessor so engaging to drive.

 The steering is quicker and lighter, but has a lot less feel, so it doesn't inspire as much confidence in fast corners.
 The same can be said about the suspension, which is now more comfortable than ever, but also allows more body lean in bends.
-So if you're looking for a family car that’s fun to drive, the Mazda6 is now the standout choice.
+So if you're looking for a large family car that’s fun to drive, the Mazda6 is now the standout choice.

-Ford Mondeo petrol engine
+Ford Mondeo hybrid engine

 In 2020, both the 1.5-litre and 2.0-litre EcoBoost petrol engines were discontinued, leaving the 184bhp 2.0-litre hybrid powertrain as the only petrol option for buyers.
 Performance is best described as adequate, with a 0-62mph time of 9.2 seconds (identical to the old 1.5-litre petrol engine).